Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about service desks is CORRECT?
+### Which statement about Service Desks is CORRECT?

-- [x] The service desk should work in close collaboration with support and development teams.
+- [x] The Service Desk should work in close collaboration with support and development teams.
-- [ ] The service desk should rely on self-service portals instead of escalation to support teams.
+- [ ] The Service Desk should rely on self-service portals instead of escalation to support teams.
-- [ ] The service desk should remain isolated from technical support teams.
+- [ ] The Service Desk should remain isolated from technical support teams.
-- [ ] The service desk should escalate all technical issues to support and development teams.
+- [ ] The Service Desk should escalate all technical issues to support and development teams.

 **[⬆ Back to Top](#table-of-contents)**